“Exit Coaching” is a relatively new concept that I wish was more available in the market.

 The M&A advisory engagement is long term and exclusive.
 It has a well-defined end – the sale of the business (or failure of that objective).
 An exit coaching agreement usually has no commitment and is completely scalable.

 M&A advisory contracts almost always have a work fee and a success fee.
-The exit coach is compensated more like a professional accountant or lawyer – effectively on an hourly basis.
+The exit coach is usually compensated more like a consultant or coach on an simple monthly or sometimes hourly basis.

 The Typical Exit Coaching Engagement